Skip to main content Skip to navigation

 Approaches to the Digital

 Computer networks, devices and infrastructure today undergird nearly all form of societal, political and cultural life.
-Police and hospitals, schools and transport, traffic lights and government bodies, elections, museums and artists rely on software systems for their everyday performance.
+Police and hospitals, schools and transport, traffic lights and government bodies, elections, museums and artists rely on software systems for their everyday performance, which now increasingly includes the incorporation of artificial intelligence.

 Digital Methods